crispmindltd/tectum4-node-validator/README.md

-# Welcome to MAINNET Tectum Blockchain Node v4.0 Beta! #
+# Welcome to MAIN NET Tectum Blockchain Node v4.1 beta! #

 ## Description ##

 Tectum Blockchain Node is a component of the Tectum blockchain designed to provide access to the functionality of the blockchain network.
 Anyone who downloads and runs this node becomes a full participant in the Tectum network and can take advantage of all its benefits.

 The network node offers the following functionalities for participants:
-1. Token management (in development).
+1. Token management.
 2. Transaction processing.
 3. User key management.
 4. Becoming a validator.
-5. Coin (TET) staking.
+5. Token staking.
 6. Viewing blockchain chains.

 ## Web Server ##